Return to Roman Calendar

 Censorinus, De Die Natale (VIII)

 Feeney argues that, by adding the number of years from the founding of Rome to the consular fasti, Augustus subtly but profoundly altered how civil time was apprehended.
 The list of consular eponyms begins to lose its significance in reckoning time and, instead of identifying the year, the importance of their succession devolves simply to a place in a larger chronology.
-Although the consular year still was in place, by the end of Augustus' reign, its symbolic importance has been completely redrawn.
+Although the consular year still was in place, by the end of Augustus' reign, its symbolic importance has been completely reimagined.

 Reference: Caesar's Calendar (2007) by Denis Feeney.